-A CoP3 assessment is a capacity assessment that is then written up in the form of a Court of Protection Form (the court form is numbered 3 – hence the name CoP3).
-The assessment can be based on any specific question given but most commonly we complete them for Property and Financial affairs or Health and Welfare decisions.
+A CoP3 Capacity Assessment is a mental capacity assessment written up in the form of a Court of Protection Form.
+The court form is numbered 3 – hence the name Court of Protection 3.
+The assessment can be based on any specific question given.
+Most commonly we complete them for Property and Financial affairs or Health and Welfare decisions.

-In many circumstances the form is used to present to the Court and if they lack capacity, a deputy will be assigned to the client.
+In many circumstances the form can then be used to present to the Court.
+If the client lacks capacity, a deputy will be assigned to them.

 We will need a completed version of Part A of the CoP3 form as well as details surrounding the matter being addressed.
-If the CoP3 is looking at property and financial affairs for example we will need details of the client’s property, income, savings and outgoings for example.
+If, for example, the assessment is looking at property and financial affairs, we will need details of the client’s property, income, savings and outgoings.

 Contact us and we will provide a copy of our bespoke referral form which helps lay out what information we need from you.

 Our assessments are very much person centred and are made to feel like a conversation surrounding the questions being assessed.
-We will see the client at home to ensure they feel as comfortable as possible and will use clear language and communication methods appropriate to the individual.
+We will see the client at home to ensure they feel as comfortable as possible.
+Clear language and communication methods are used that are appropriate to the individual.

-We say the assessment should take around an hour or so and takes the form of open questions designed by the assessor based on the specific items being assessed and the information supplied prior to the assessment.
+The assessment should take around an hour or so and takes the form of open questions.
+The questions are designed by the Assessor based on the specific items being assessed and the information supplied prior to the assessment.

-Often we are requested to complete CoP3 assessments when it is thought that the person being assessed may need assistance in managing that area of their life.
-It is common that the CoP3 forms are used to present to the Court to then lead to the appointment of a deputy for that individual.
+We are often requested to complete CoP3 assessments when it is thought that the client being assessed may need assistance in managing that area of their life.
+It is common that the CoP3 forms are used to present to the Court of Protection.
+This may then lead to the appointment of a deputy for that individual.

 A CoP3 form can still be completed when a client has a capacity but as the form is not designed for this purpose it can limit the information provided.
-In place of the CoP3 we can provide a summary report or for an additional charge we can produce a full and detailed report.
+In place of the CoP3 we can provide a summary report.
+Alternatively, we can produce a full and detailed report for an additional charge.

-To discuss arranging a CoP3 assessment with TSF please contact us.
+To discuss arranging a CoP3 Capacity Assessment, please contact us.